-• Areas in green depict fuels reduction and forest health treatments within and outside the NCSD boundary completed in 2019.
+♦ Areas in green depict fuels reduction and forest health treatments within and outside the NCSD boundary completed in 2019.
 Project work consisted of seedling planting, compliance work, state, and federally funded work.

-• Areas in green depict fuels reduction and forest health treatments within and outside the NCSD boundary completed for the 2020 project season.
-Annual project's consisted of compliance work, as well as state and federally funded projects.
-Additionally the NFD, Community of Martis Camp, and Northstar California were awarded a multi-jurisdiction funded grant project to reduce hazardous fuels.
+♦ Areas in green depict completed 2020 fuels reduction and forest health treatments within and outside the NCSD boundary.
+Annual projects consisted of compliance work, as well as state and federally funded projects.
+Additionally, the NFD, Community of Martis Camp, and Northstar California had been awarded a multi-jurisdiction funded grant project to reduce hazardous fuels.